ender-js/ender-repository/README.md

 ## API

 ### enderRepository.setup(callback)
 `setup()` must be called prior to performing any repository operations.
+It will also create a 'node_modules' directory in the current working directory if one doesn't already exist.
 If it has previously been called within the current executing process the callback will be executed immediately.

 -------------------------